EmbarkStudios/emote/adr/02-release-flow.md

 * Upon needing a release, create a PR:
   * Update `CHANGELOG.md` to ensure it contains all relevant changes.
 You can base this off of the nightly changelog.
   * Based on the above changes, set a new version in `pyproject.toml`.
-Update the heading in the changelog.
+  * Replace the heading in the changelog
+  * Add diff labels at the bottom.

-* Once merged, pull the new main, and tag it with `git tag -a vNEW_VERSION COMMIT_HASH`.
+* Pull the new main, and tag it with `git tag -a vNEW_VERSION COMMIT_HASH`.
 * Push the tag with `git push vNEW_VERSION`
+* Make a new PR that adds back the "Unreleased" heading in the changelog.